 If the certificate is successfully retrieved, the following are some of the notable checks completed to ensure its validity:

-If any of the above fail, verification has failed, and the Invalid Identity Header Aciton is taken.
+If any of the above fail, verification has failed, and the Invalid Identity Header Action is taken.

-The final step of the verification process is to send verification results in the SIP Response to the terminating service provider’s softswitch or SBC, if the user has configured ClearIP to do so.
-There are a few things to note about each of the indication methods the user has the option to configure to communicate verification results.
+The final step of the verification process is to send verification results in the SIP Response to the terminating service provider’s softswitch or SBC, if ClearIP has been configured to do so.
+For more information on the indication methods available for returning verification results, please read the Indication Method section of the Verification Policies page